 - Overwhelm yourself with cuteness at Meerkat Café

-- Chow down at one of the best restaurants in Hongdae
+- Chow down on street food or at one of the best restaurants in Hongdae

 - Recommended Seoul tours: Hongdae and beyond